abstractFlo/atlas-docs/installation/docker-template.md

 ### **Resources**

-This folder would be bundled by Rollup to ES6 on Server/Client side.
-Inside you can create folders as many as you want.
+This folder will be bundled by Rollup to ES6 on Server/Client side.
+Inside the directory you can create folders as many as you want.

 #### package.json

 You can create a package.json file inside your folder.
-This is only needed one time to tell rollup which folder is a resource and which one not.
+This is only needed one time to tell rollup which folder is a resource and which not.

 {% tabs %}
 {% tab title="resources/gamemode/package.json" %}